0xtechevo/0xtechevo.github.io/_posts/2024-09-24-warmcookie-incident-walkthrough.md

 layout: post
 ---

-This walkthrough will be dissecting a **WARMCOOKIE** infection chain from the perspctive of a network packet capture and Suricata alerts.
+This walkthrough will be dissecting a **WARMCOOKIE** infection chain from the perspective of a network packet capture and Suricata alerts.
 The various artefacts for this incident are kindly provided by [@malware_traffic](https://infosec.exchange/@malware_traffic) and located at [malware-traffic-analysis.net](https://www.malware-traffic-analysis.net/2024/08/15/index.html).

 As with previous posts, I will be trying to make it relatively easy to follow along, so grab the PCAP and load it up into Wireshark!